-Message model NVMe Transports require all SGL information and data from the host to the controller associated with a command be transferred within the command capsule and any controller to host data be transferred in the response capsule.
-Message and memory model NVMe Transports may optionally support the transfer of a portion or all SGL information and data within the command and response capsules.
+Message and Message/Memory model NVMe Transports require all SGLs sent from the host to the controller be transferred within the command.
+Message and Message/Memory model NVMe Transports may optionally support the transfer of a portion or all data within the command and response capsules.